anurbol/file-ml/README.md

 ## Application Areas

-Writing to and reading from files.
+Writing to and reading from files, especially shared ones.

 ## Scope of this Document